ComplianceNinjas/compliance-as-code-loader/README.md

 $ ./template/init.sh
 ```

-This command will create the necessary configuration files and folder structure for the default product in the current directory.
+This command will create the necessary files and folder structure for the default product in the current directory.

 ## Usage